Exploring Mercator Ocean’s partnership with the United Nations Environment Programme (UNEP)

 An opportune partnership: the GEMS Ocean Programme

 In January 2024, MOi’s Director General Pierre Bahurel met with Lewis Pugh, endurance swimmer and UN Environment Programme’s Patron of the Oceans.
 They had the opportunity to discuss about the potential offered by digital Ocean tools and observe changes in the sea temperature around Norway’s Svalbard archipelago in the Arctic Sea.
-This meeting took place within the partnership framework between Mercator Ocean and the United Nations Environment Programme, that has seen the two organisations join forces in several projects and initiatives dedicated to science-based Ocean observation.
+The meeting strengthened the dialogue between Mercator Ocean and the United Nations Environment Programme.

-The partnership between MOi and UNEP, officially inaugurated with the signature of a Memorandum of Understanding in 2022, consists of cooperation in different areas, especially in regard to the UNEP’s Global Environment Monitoring System for the Ocean and Coasts (GEMS Ocean) Programme and its Data and Services Thematic Group.
+The two organisations enjoy a productive partnership, officially inaugurated with the signature of a Memorandum of Understanding in 2022.
+The partnership consists of cooperation in different areas, especially in regard to the UNEP’s Global Environment Monitoring System for the Ocean and Coasts (GEMS Ocean) Programme and its Data and Services Thematic Group.
 The GEMS Ocean Programme is a part of the Ocean Decade Data Coordination Group; its main mission is to support UN Member States in innovative Ocean and coastal management solutions, providing information, data and expertise through a holistic approach.
 The Programme also operates within the UN Ocean Decade Collaborative Centre on OceanPrediction as an endorsed Ocean Decade Programme, supporting Ocean forecasting at the regional level through collaboration with Regional Sea Programmes to safeguard the health of marine and coastal resources.

 MOi contributes actively to the Programme by providing Ocean monitoring data and indicators such as Ocean acidification, sea level, carbon dioxide sink, Ocean Heat Content (OHC), and Arctic/Antarctic Sea ice extent.
 The data is accessible through the World Environment Situation Room (WESR), UNEP’s knowledge centre hosting openly accessible environmental data and information sources by UN agencies and regional or international organisations.